eshaan7/Internshala-Stipend-Sort-Browser-Extension/README.md

 If the links don't work,

+1. Copy the [`sorter.js`](https://raw.githubusercontent.com/Eshaan7/Internshala-Stipend-Sort-Browser-Extension/master/sorter.js) from here and paste it into the browser's console when on Internshala's listing page.
-Clone this repository -> in google-chrome -> Extensions -> Load Unpacked -> Upload the Folder -> Extension should be added!
+2. Clone this repository -> in google-chrome -> Extensions -> Load Unpacked -> Upload the Folder -> Extension should be added!

 ## Screenhot